bioinfo-chru-strasbourg/howard/docs/help.parameters.md

 > }
 > ```

-> Annotation with OMIM as a BED file, without uniquification of
+> Annotation with OMIM as a BED file, with uniquification of annotation
-> annotation values (useful for preserving original values for multiple
-> transcripts annotations)
+> values (e.g. merge overlaped gene annotations)

 > ``` json
 > {